Welli Hilli Park

 The top of the resort is Suri-bong, a peak at 896 m above sea level.
 The slopes are located on the north face of the peak.

 In Pyeongchang's bid for the 2010 Winter Olympics, it was the venue for the sledding events (bobsleigh, luge, and skeleton) and snowboarding events.
 But Pyeongchang lost the bid to Vancouver.

 The resort town is served by the Dunnae Station.
 Across the nearby Dunnae Tunnel, another ski resort, Phoenix Pyeongchang is located.

-In 2018 while human athletes were competing in the 2018 Winter Olympics nearby Welli Hilli Park hosted a skiing event for robots, competing for a $10,000 prize.
+In 2018, while human athletes were competing in the 2018 Winter Olympics in Pyeongchang, nearby Welli Hilli Park hosted a skiing event for robots, competing for a $10,000 prize.